bearsunday/bearsunday.github.io/manuals/1.0/en/js-ui.md

 # Javascript UI

-Instead of rendering views with PHP termplate engines such Twig etc, we will be doing so using server-side JavaScript.
+Instead of rendering views with PHP template engines such Twig etc, we will be doing so using server-side JavaScript.
 On the PHP side we will be carrying out the authorisation, authentication, initialization and API delivery then we will do the rendering of the UI using JS.

 Currently within our project architecture, we will only be making changes to annotated resources so should be simple.